thomasvincent/assemblyline/README.md

 - generic function used by non Java based project
 - gets a new version based on the short git sha
 - builds docker image using a Dockerfile in the root of the project
-- tags the image with the release version and prefixes the private fabric8 docker registry for the current namespace
+- tags the image with the release version and prefixes the private assemblyline docker registry for the current namespace
 - if running in a multi node cluster will perform a docker push.
 Not needed in a single node setup as image built and cached locally
 ```groovy
     stage 'Canary release'